Tyrrrz/CliFx/Readme.md

   --version         Shows version information.
 Default: "false".
 ```

-Because the command in the above example doesn't have a name, it's treated as the default (i.e. root) command.
+Because `LogCommand` doesn't have a name, it's treated as the default (i.e. root) command, which is executed when the user doesn't specify any command name in the arguments.
-More complex applications typically have multiple commands, each with its own name and functionality, allowing the user to choose between different workflows.
+More complex applications typically employ several commands, each with its own name and functionality, allowing the user to choose between different workflows.

 To define a named command, simply specify its name in the `[Command]` attribute: